 Even if you have the best cute walking shoes for women, sometimes, your feet will get sore, or a blister will form from hours of walking.
 These are a few tips to help keep your feet happy and healthy.

 We keep a couple of these in our first aid kit for hikes and even when we travel.
 You’ll always be thankful to have these when you need them.

 Don’t forget to pack some nail clippers in your toiletry bag.
 Long nails are gross and can lead to blisters and toe pain.

 High-quality socks make all the difference in your comfort in the heat or cold.
 Whenever we can, we wear our wool socks.
 Look for a couple of warm wool cushioned wool socks for cooler temps and light ones for the summer months.
 We love Smartwool, and they have some adorable prints!

 Our feet often get dried out when we travel, making dry feet uncomfortable.
 Pamper yourself with a fine body or foot lotion to keep your feet hydrated and happy.

 Some people have smelly feet to fight odor and moisture.
 A little bit of powder in your shoes at the start of each day can make a world of difference.

 What to look for in a pair of travel shoes?

 There are thousands of shoes, sandals, and boots out there that can cover the three points described below.
-But the very best travel shoes can accomplish that goal and more by presenting them in a stylish and attractive manner.
-The style is one of the most important things I look for while in a pair of women’s travel shoes.
+But the best travel shoes can accomplish that goal more by presenting them stylishly and attractive.
+Style is one of the most important things I look for while wearing women’s travel shoes.

 Pay special attention to the outsole and footbed material to gauge its comfort and durability.
 We are particularly fond of Vibram outsoles as they provide a nice comfortable ride, but they also hold up very well to wear and tear and allow the boots to last as long as possible.